-As of December 31, 2019, the Company had equity method investments of \$59.7 million within other assets on the consolidated balance sheet.
-The Company's share of the income and losses of the equity method investments was not significant for the years ended December 31, 2019, and was included in other income on the consolidated statement of operations.
+During the year ended December 31, 2020, the Company made additional equity contributions of \$ 48.0 million to the EMEA Joint Venture, including an additional contribution of \$10.6 million in connection with the sale of the PA9 data center.
+The Company's share of income and losses of equity method investments from this joint venture, which is attributable to the Company's EMEA region, was insignificant for the years ended December 31, 2020 and 2019 and was included in other income on the consolidated statement of operations.